OpenNMT/OpenNMT-tf/docs/training.md

 onmt-main --model_type Transformer --auto_config --config data.yml --mixed_precision train
 ```

-It uses TensorFlow's `auto_mixed_precision` optimization which converts selected nodes in the graph to `float16`.
-During training, dynamic loss scaling is used.
+This mode enables the Keras "mixed\_float16" policy where layers use float16 computations and float32 variables.
+During training, dynamic loss scaling is used to prevent underflow in intermediate gradients.
+See the TensorFlow [mixed precision guide](https://www.tensorflow.org/guide/mixed_precision) for more information.

 ### Maximizing the FP16 performance